The review

 What to expect during the review:

-- The review team will peruse documents and hold discussions with the nominated stakeholders.
-These are confidential and non-attributable, meaning you can speak your mind with confidence.
+• The review team will read the project documents and hold discussions with the nominated stakeholders.
+These discussions are confidential and non-attributable, meaning you can speak your mind with confidence, providing frank and fearless advice to the review team, and in line with the values of the VPS.

-- Discussions are usually held online, however the review team allows for situations such as site visits, which may be particularly pertinent at the readiness for service stage.
+• Discussions are usually held online, however the review team allows for situations such as site visits or face to face discussions, which may be particularly pertinent at the readiness for service stage.

-- At the end of the review, the review team will present the SRO with its findings and recommendations and a draft report including red amber green (RAG) status.
+• At the end of the review, the review team will present the SRO with its findings and recommendations in the form of a draft report, including Red/ Amber/ Green (RAG) status assessment.
+The SRO then has the opportunity to review the draft report for errors of fact or other minor inaccuracies.

 The review team

-The selection of appropriately skilled and experienced Gateway review team members is critical to the success and effectiveness of a Gateway review.
+The selection of appropriately skilled and experienced review team members is critical to the success and effectiveness of a Gateway Review.

 The independence of the review team from the project and the independence of the review team from the department, is the key to delivering objective, high quality reviews and reports.